washboardalex/tmbd-front-end/README.md

 in your terminal of choice.

+Please note that the api key is in .gitignore so please include your own apiKey.js file.

 The app is also hosted [here](https://tmbd-front-end.herokuapp.com/) if you wish to see it deployed.

 ## Jumbo Interactive Criteria